Poultry disease investigation training

 Course cost

 Free!
-Training costs will be met by Agriculture Victoria.
+Agriculture Victoria will meet training costs.
 Participants will need to make their own transport arrangements to and from their chosen location.

 Qualification pathways

-Participants who successfully complete the course will be awarded a certificate of completion and will be eligible to claim 9 structured activity CPD units.
+Participants who successfully complete the course will receive a certificate of completion and can claim 9 structured activity CPD units.

 How to apply